Contributed by Ornella Altunyan on 2024-12-14

 Accessing the Realtime API

 Building with the OpenAI Realtime API is complex because it is built on WebSockets, and it lacks client-side authentication.
 However, the Braintrust AI Proxy makes it easy to connect to the API in a secure and scalable way.
 The proxy securely manages your OpenAI API key, issuing temporary credentials to your backend and frontend.
 The frontend sends any voice data from your app to the proxy, which handles secure communication with OpenAI’s Realtime API.
+To access the Realtime API through the Braintrust proxy, we changed the proxy URL when instantiating theRealtimeClient to https://braintrustproxy.com/v1/realtime.
+In our app, the RealtimeClient is initialized when the ConsolePage component is rendered.

-We set up this logic in page.tsx
+We set up this logic in page.tsx:

-You can also use our proxy with an AI provider’s API key, but you will not have access to other Braintrust features, like logging.
+You can also use our proxy with an AI provider’s API key, but you will not

 Creating a RAG tool

 The retrieval logic also happens on the server side.
-We set up the helper function and route handler that queries Pinecone in route.ts
+We set up the helper function and route handler that queries Pinecone inroute.ts so that we can call the retrieval tool on the client side like this:

-Currently, because of the way the Realtime API works, we have to use OpenAI tool calling here instead of Braintrust tool functions.
+Currently, because of the way the Realtime API works, we have to use OpenAI

 Setting up the system prompt

-When we call the Realtime API, we pass it a set of instructions that are configured in conversation_config.js
+When we call the Realtime API, we pass it a set of instructions that are configured inconversation_config.js:

 Running the app

-.
-You should have the app load on localhost:3000
+To run the app, navigate to/web and run npm run dev.
+You should have the app load on localhost:3000.

 Start a new conversation, and ask a few questions about Braintrust.
 Feel free to interrupt the bot, or ask unrelated questions, and see what happens.
 When you’re finished, end the conversation.
 Have a couple of conversations to get a feel for some of the limitations and nuances of the bot - each conversation will come in handy in the next step.